MarioNava1962/sunpower_maxeon/README.md

 ### Features

-- OAuth2 authentication with automatic token refresh
+- OAuth2 authentication with automatic token refresh and reAuth
-- Sensor platform for system status and metadata
+- Sensor platform for system status, metadata and monitoring
-- Reauthentication support if credentials expire
+- Configurations for controls systems

 ---